CourseraKD/GettingAndCleaningDataProject/Codebook.md

 ---

 ##Variables##
-The variables are defined in the file features_info.txt.
+The variables are defined in the file features_info.txt and their names are listed in the features.txt file.
 They are **summary values** of the raw data located in the Inertial Signals folders (see section Data Sets below for a longer description of the raw data values), consisting of acclerometer (**accel**) and gyroscope (**gyro**) measurements for 3 axes (X, Y, Z) taken from mobile phones attached to **subjects** that engaged in a variety of activities for a certain amount of time.

 The acceleration signal was separated into **body** and **gravity** acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.